While the teaching here is the scaffold, something else rounds you out as a complete physician: the esprit de corps.

 UVA IM turned out to be the right program for me, for a few reasons I expected and some I hadn’t predicted.
 I spent four years in Charlottesville as an undergrad, and when I matched here with my husband (a UNC grad), I was really excited to show him the town I knew.
 I expected that this would be a great place to spend three years of residency, that we’d appreciate the day-to-day ease and reasonable cost of living, and I looked forward to spending our days off exploring the beautiful surrounding area and trying out all the new breweries and restaurants that have popped up around town since I graduated.
 I was also excited to get involved in serving the community I’d gotten to know as an undergrad.
-There’s a lot this program has to offer, though, that I’m only now able to fully appreciate after spending the last few months here as an intern.
+There’s a lot this program has to offer, though, that I’m only now able to fully appreciate.

-So far, I’ve started to learn how hard our program leadership works to provide the right balance between resident support and autonomy.
+Our program leadership works hard to provide the right balance between resident support and autonomy.
 Our chiefs, our Program Director, and the attendings on our teaching services have created a learning environment where everyone, no matter their level of training, is recognized for what they offer the team.
 As trainees, we are constantly engaged to think for ourselves, to defend our thinking, and to lend our own perspectives to the conversation.
-At the same time, I’ve gotten to see examples almost every day of my co-residents stepping in to help each other out, without really any hesitation — not because it wins them any points or because it’s any sort of requirement, but because these are just the type of people the program works to keep around.
+At the same time, I’ve seen examples almost every day of my co-residents stepping in to help each other out, without really any hesitation — not because it wins them any points or because it’s any sort of requirement, but because these are just the type of people the program works to keep around.

-I had no perception of how much I’d come to appreciate the now familiar feeling of coming on to a team of people who just seem to gel with each other, or the really busy call days made bearable by our whole team breaking out in laughter over obscene amounts of take out.
+I had no perception of how much I’d come to appreciate the now familiar feeling of coming onto a team of people who just seem to gel with each other, or the really busy call days made bearable by our whole team breaking out in laughter over obscene amounts of take out.
 I think most of us know that in any residency there will be days that are really challenging for different reasons.
-Since starting my intern year here, I think above all what I’ve come to appreciate is that, at UVA, the ultimate goal is to make those challenges more bearable for residents, so we can focus on learning from each other and on becoming the best providers we can be for our patients.
+I think above all what I’ve come to appreciate is that, at UVA, the ultimate goal is to make those challenges more bearable for residents, so we can focus on learning from each other and on becoming the best providers we can be for our patients.

 As someone who plans to pursue a fellowship after residency, it was important for me to find a program that caters to each resident’s interests and helps them achieve their goals.

-After starting here as an intern for these first few months, my experience has been even better than I expected.
-The camaraderie is not only with my co-interns, but also all the way through to the chief residents.
+My experience as an intern was even better than I expected.
+The camaraderie was not only with my co-interns, but all the way through to the chief residents.
 As stressful as intern year can become, everyone here is so supportive to make sure you succeed.
-The 1:1 pairing of intern to upper level resident has made learning the system and general medical knowledge much easier.
-The upper levels provide a perfect balance of autonomy and guidance when it comes to caring for my patients.
-I look forward to being on the other side of this next year and gaining experience teaching in this 1:1 environment.
+The 1:1 pairing of intern to upper level resident made learning the system and general medical knowledge much easier and the upper levels provided a perfect balance of autonomy and guidance in caring for patients.
+As an upper level now myself, I look forward to gaining experience teaching in this 1:1 environment.

 As someone who plans to pursue a fellowship after residency, it was important for me to find a program that caters to each resident’s interests and helps them achieve their goals.
 UVA does an excellent job with the fellowship match, as they are able to provide residents with numerous research opportunities as well as exposure to multiple subspecialty electives where connections can be formed with the fellows and attendings we work with.
 The attendings have all been very approachable, eager to teach and provide us with insight.
 I appreciate how UVA stresses the importance of developing a solid internal medicine physician before sending us off to fellowship.

 I’ve also really enjoyed exploring Charlottesville.
 Whether it’s Sunset Thursdays at the apple orchard or Starry Nights at Veritas Vineyard, there is always something to do here (also, the food scene is unreal).
-Being from Cleveland, I hadn’t had much experience with hiking, but exploring the Shenandoah National Park with my co-interns has just been awesome.
-I am glad I trusted my gut feeling six months ago, and I look forward to more great years here at UVA.
+Being from Cleveland, I hadn’t had much experience with hiking, but exploring the Shenandoah National Park with my co-residents has just been awesome.
+I am glad I trusted my gut feeling during interview season, and I look forward to more great years here at UVA.